pachugonis/exchange/INSTALL/QUICKSTART.md

 **That's it!
 Your exchange platform is ready to use.**

 Visit https://your-domain.com to get started! 🚀
-# 4EX Exchange Platform - Quick Start Guide
+# ExchangeKit Platform - Quick Start Guide

 ## ⚡ 5-Minute Installation